atk4/book/en/model/core.rst

 | 3  | Alfred | Hitch   | m      |
 +----+--------+---------+--------+

-The actual data of this table can be stored inside SQL or noSQL engine, but some of the common characteristics persist:
+Data of this table can be stored in SQL or Non-SQL engine, however some of the common characteristics are pertained e.g.:

-- Data is presented inside several records
+- Data is stored as individual records (row or schema)
-- Records have same or similar structure
+- All the records have identical or nearly similar structure
 - Each record has unique identifier (id)
 - Each column has type